Funding

 Funding Priorities and Practicalities

-The Diocesan Funding Committee (DFC) manages applications for the Mission Fund.
-The Mission Fund exists to help Ministry Areas engage in new mission projects that reflect the Diocesan Vision: “A family, rooted in Christ, committed to transforming lives by: Gathering as God’s people, Growing more like Jesus, Going out in the power of the Spirit”.
-At the heart of this mission-shaped vision is the commitment to seeing lives transformed; this is therefore the fundamental priority on which funding will be based.
+The Mission Fund exists to serve the above Diocese priorities and to help equip ministry areas to engage in new mission projects that reflect the Diocesan Vision: “A family, rooted in Christ, committed to transforming lives by: Gathering as God’s people, Growing more like Jesus, Going out in the power of the Spirit”.
+At the heart of this mission-shaped vision is the commitment to seeing lives and communities transformed by people encountering the Lord Jesus Christ; this is therefore the fundamental priority on which funding will be based.

 Funding will only be provided to existing projects if it is for new strands of work or activities, or if the project is being expanded in a meaningful way.